abbeydoyle/module-three-challenge/README.md

 ## Features

-This page features:
+This page features user input for:

-- Fixed social media bar
-- Contact links
+- alert messages
-- Media screen compatibility
-- Nav bar with linked sections
-- Glowing sections
+- password length
-- Basis for a feedback form
-- Self-designed Favicon image
+- character types including: upper and lower case letters, special characters, and numbers

 <!-- If your project has a lot of features, list them here. -->